Intelligent Document Processing Platform Essentials

 In insurance IDP systems, auditability and explainability help business leadership understand how underwriting decisions are made and provide data points to explain how or why different policies were written or passed on.
 Specifically, in insurance, complying with model risk management requirements is essential.
 Auditability plays a key role here, enabling organizations to demonstrate that their AI systems operate within the bounds of regulatory expectations and industry standards.
 This transparency is crucial not only for compliance but also for building trust with stakeholders and customers.

-Forge a new path in 2024 by leveraging SortSpoke
+Forge a new path by leveraging SortSpoke

 Sortspoke is the premier platform for managing complex unstructured insurance data.
 It can manage simple documents out of the box, and when paired with human experts, it can process unstructured documents up to five times faster than traditional methods.
 Our support extends to various formats, including MS Office files, images, tables, emails, PDFs, handwritten notes, and even password-protected documents, catering to a global clientele with capabilities in any language that utilizes the Latin alphabet.